InternLM/lmdeploy/README.md

     --seed 0
 ```

-You have to install deepspeed first to use this feature.
+You need to install deepspeed first to use this feature.

 ```
 pip install deepspeed